What Effect do GMOs have on Human Health?

 GM foods that are commercially-available (that is, in the grocery store), are not likely to cause allergic reactions any more so than non-GM foods.
 Food allergies are nothing new, and under the FDA’s biotechnology food policy, GMO foods must be labeled as such if the genetic information comes from one of the eight most common allergy-causing foods, unless the new food is shown to be allergy-free.
 Those foods are dairy, eggs, fish, shellfish, tree nuts, wheat, soybeans, and peanuts.

 Food allergies dramatically change the lives of people who have them.
 Fortunately, only a very small percentage of people are allergic to any one food.
 This is because food allergy is almost always caused by specific proteins present in the offending food, but the great majority of proteins (>99.9999+%) that we consume do not cause allergies.
-It is important to stress that there is no a priori reason to believe that GM foods might cause allergies, and to date, none has.
+It is important to stress that there is no a prior reason to believe that GM foods might cause allergies, and to date, none has.

 The regulation goes on to say that labels are not required if they prove the gene in question is not what makes the food allergenic, which is most likely the case today, given that extensive allergy testing that takes place.